RndmTsk/Unity-Technical-Challenge/README.md

 ### uGUI

 I had never used uGUI before, I had successfully integrated Scaleform into a previous project, so there was a lot to learn in a hurry.
-I started building with the legacy `OnGUI` just to get something in working order, I know it's not super performant on mobile devices, and it can take significant work to get it lined up, and looking decent, but any UI was a better than no UI. < WIP > ...
+I started building with the legacy `OnGUI` just to get something in working order, I know it's not super performant on mobile devices, and it can take significant work to get it lined up, and looking decent, but any UI was a better than no UI.

+After a few tutorials, I was able to figure out how to hook up button events, and roughly lay out UI.
+It definitely feels like the layout system could use some work, as working with auto-layout, or SwiftUI in iOS is much more intuitive and leads to less guesswork.

+It is nice that the `Canvas` auto-sizes to the screen, so hopefully, across the gamut of different screen sizes, my UIs won't be cut off.

 ### Universal Render Pipeline